39th Motorized Infantry Battalion (Ukraine): Losses

 According to the Book of Memory, between 2014 and 2017, the battalion lost 28 people.

 Honoring

-On December 8, 2018, in the Dnipro, chaplains of the UOC-KP prayed for the fallen 28 soldiers and the health of families, for the peace of the Heroes, for Ukraine, and the victory of the Ukrainian-Russian war.
+On December 8, 2018, in Dnipro, chaplains of the UOC-KP prayed for the fallen 28 soldiers and the health of families, for the peace of the Heroes, for Ukraine, and the victory of the Ukrainian-Russian war.

 Bishop Simeon posthumously awarded the soldiers with church awards For Sacrifice and Love for Ukraine.
 Those present honored the feat of servicemen by laying flowers on the Alley of Heroes.